 That afternoon, we met with the leader of the Women’s Groupment, who shared the group’s work in combating domestic violence.
 MPP is progressive in its commitment to gender equality, and it backs its talk with actions: during our time in Haiti, I was struck by how many smart, capable women served in positions of leadership at MPP.
 That includes our handler, Marguerite, who deftly guided us through Wednesday’s craziness and the entire week.

-We then met with MPP’s former head and charismatic founder, Jean-Baptiste Chabonnes.
-In a free-wheeling, laughter-filled two hours, Chabonnes shared many stories, including how he got his start as a social justice warrior (he went to police to complain that a local political leader had stolen his uncle’s cow and, against all odds, retrieved it and had the official arrested and imprisoned).
+We then met with MPP’s former head and charismatic founder, Jean-Baptiste Chavannes.
+In a free-wheeling, laughter-filled two hours, Chavannes shared many stories, including how he got his start as a social justice warrior (he went to police to complain that a local political leader had stolen his uncle’s cow and, against all odds, retrieved it and had the official arrested and imprisoned).

 That night we had our final reflection of the trip, and each person shared an object or words.
 A dress, several quotes, a camera, stones from places we visited, a ukelele, a machete, the covenant that guided the group through the experience.
 I shared this little poem: